 This course expands student understanding of finance as it is impacted by globalization, convergence and consolidation, technological innovation, and increased regulation.
 Accounting and financial services including banking, insurance, and securities and investments are emphasized throughout the course.
+English language arts and math are reinforced.
 Prerequisite: Principles of Business and Finance